phoenixwade/proton-prediction-market/README.md

 npm run build
 ```

-2. Deploy the `build/` directory to your hosting provider (Vercel, Netlify, GitHub Pages, etc.)
+2. Deploy the `build/` directory to your hosting provider

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions.

 ## Usage Guide